 - Hospitals where health professionals have a relationship

 The Private Practice Register provides a secure central online facility, which enables specialists, consultants and health professionals to submit information to Private Medical Insurers in support of new application for recognition; or update information for insurers with whom they are already recognised.

-The service allows Practitioners, Organisations and registered users subject to either the Specialist or Organisations authorisation to:
+The service allows specialists, consultatns and health professionals, Organisations and registered users subject to either the Specialist or Organisations authorisation to:

-- Submit new recognition applicatonis securely to insurers
+- Submit new recognition applications securely to insurers

 - Store their private practice documents securely online

 - Maintain practice capabilities and keep their practice rights up to date in one system including:

 o Scope of Practice (for GMC-registered specialists)